manuelpuyol/regie/README.md

     2. Must be able to search by code

 5. As a student, I want to register for a course
-    1. Must not allow more than 3 active courses in a quarter
+    1. Must not allow more than 3 active courses in a quarter :heavy_check_mark:
-    2. Must check if prerequisites are met
+    2. Must check if prerequisites are met :heavy_check_mark:
     3. Must enroll for accompanying labs

 6. As a student, I want to see my grades :heavy_check_mark: